pubsubhubbub/PubSubHubbub/README.md

 ============

 **PubSubHubbub** is an open protocol for distributed publish/subscribe communication on the Internet.
-It generalizes the concept of webhooks and allows data produces and data consumers to work in a decoupled way.
+It generalizes the concept of webhooks and allows data producers and data consumers to work in a decoupled way.

 PubSubHubbub provides a way to subscribe, unsubscribe and receive updates from a resource, whether it's an RSS or Atom feed or any web accessible document (JSON...).